oragono/oragono-site/index.md

   implementation
 * Highly customizable via a rehashable (i.e., reloadable at runtime) YAML config

+Other interesting features of Oragono include:

+* Advanced internationalization support, including UTF-8 nicknames and channel names
+* Support for running as a Tor onion service ("hidden service")

                               <a href="https://github.com/oragono/oragono">https://github.com/oragono/oragono</a>

                                  chat at <a href="ircs://irc.freenode.net:6697/#oragono">#oragono on Freenode</a>